lwiest/Atari6502Assembler/readme.md

 ## Build Instructions

 ### Prerequisites
-* You have Java SDK 5 or higher installed on your system.
+* You have installed Java SDK 5 or higher on your system.

 ### Instructions
 1. Download this project&rsquo;s ZIP file from GitHub.
 2. Unzip it to a temporary folder.
-3. **To work with the _Atari 6502 Assembler_ source code in your Eclipse IDE**, import the `Atari6502Assembler` project into your Eclipse IDE from the temporary folder, choosing as import source _General > Existing Projects into Workspace_.
+3. **To work with the _Atari 6502 Assembler_ source code in your Eclipse IDE**, import the `Atari6502Assembler` project from the temporary folder into your Eclipse IDE as an import source _General > Existing Projects into Workspace_.
 4. **To compile _Atari 6502 Assembler_ into a convenient JAR file** (Windows only), open a command prompt in the temporary folder and enter
    ```
    makejar